-With advanced 3D modeling, virtual and mixed reality and networking technologies, Balakrishnan has developed remote physical therapy options, allowing veterans to receive necessary care even when a doctor can’t be on site.
+With advanced 3D modeling, virtual and mixed reality and networking technologies, Prabhakaran has developed remote physical therapy options, allowing veterans to receive necessary care even when a doctor can’t be on site.

 The team of Jonsson School researchers made the trip to Capitol Hill after an invite from the National Science Foundation (NSF) and the Coalition for National Science Funding (CNSF).
 At the D.C. event, titled “The Arc of Science: Research to Results,” scientists from around the nation showcased their NSF-funded research that provides services to American citizens, businesses and government.